 Energise each bus by closing the main external breaker or disconnect device on the bus input lines.
 Check that the Distribution Panel LCD display powers up, the internal channel relays close after a short delay, and the connected loads are energised.
-(Note that all output channels on a bus will be disabled if the bus voltage drops below 6V for more than 3s.
-Normal operation will be restored once the bus voltage is above 8V)

-Figure 3: Breaker Version Front Panel
+Figure 3: Front Panel